-The violent criminal offenses under New Jersey statutes that apply to the individual victim provision are identified and explained below.
-The offenses apply to completed offenses, as well as threats and attempts to commit the offenses.
-The offenses and attempts to commit the offenses apply only when they occur in or on the grounds of a school that the pupil attends.
+The violent criminal offenses under New Jersey statutes individual apply to the victim provision identified and explained below.
+The offenses apply to completed offenses, as well as threats and attempts to The offenses and attempts to commit commit the offenses. the offenses apply only when they occur in or on the grounds of a school that the pupil attends.
 The offenses apply whether they occur wholly or in part in or on the grounds of a school that the pupil attends.